enketo/enketo-express/tutorials/10-configure.md

 The port on which your app is run, e.g. `"8005"`.
 Any unique assignable port will do.
 Generally you can leave this alone as you'll use a reverse proxy to map the public port.

+#### max processes

+The max number of processes Enketo will serve.
+Enketo will not serve more processes than the number of cpus available.
+Defaults to `16`.

 #### offline enabled

 Enable or disable offline functionality.
 Is either `false` or `true`.